verbb/formie/docs/theming/template-overrides.md

 `renderOptions` | A collection of [Render Options](docs:theming/render-options).

 ## Overriding Field Wrapper Templates
-To override the field template, provide a file named `field.html`.
+To override the field template, provide a file named `field.html` in your template directory.
 This is the wrapper template around all fields.
 You can also override individual field types' templates, rather than changing the template for every field, regardless of type.

 ### Available Template Variables
 Field templates have access to the following variables: